Lab-Grown Diamonds FAQ

 Chemically, physically, and optically, lab-grown diamonds are identical to natural ones.
-They’re real diamonds with the same crystal structure and beautiful sparkle, but just a bit easier on your pocketbook.
+They're real diamonds with the same crystal structure and beautiful sparkle as natural diamonds.
+Lab-grown diamonds also have the same famous Mohs hardness of 10.
+They're just as durable as natural diamonds, but they're a bit easier on your pocketbook.

 That's why they've become so popular, and why top diamond jewelers like James Allen have opted to offer them along with their selection of natural diamonds.

 This article is also a part of our Lab Grown Diamonds Fundamentals Mini Course, in the unit Introduction to Lab-Grown Diamonds.

 What is a Lab-Made Diamond Called?

 Lab-made diamonds can go by a few different names.
 Lab-made, lab-grown, lab-created, synthetic, cultured, and created can all describe diamonds made in a laboratory.